MaryJay787/100-days-of-code/r1-log.md

 ### R1D3
 I ended up having to start from scratch...not too happy about that.
 However I did successfully install, configures and run some practice test so I guess I'm off to a great start.

+### R1D4
+Following a react, jest, enzyme tutorial video but, also adjusting some of the code to fit my project.
+Which sorta turned out to be a fail because I wanted to use Semantic UI React for styling but it doesn't play well with jest and enzyme.
+I learned today that I have to brush up on my HTMl and CSS.
+Lots more to learn but making progress.